-3.11 The NPPF sets out information about the purposes of local plan-making, stating that plans should:

-- "Be prepared with the objective of contributing to the achievement of sustainable development; - Be prepared positively, in a way that is aspirational but deliverable; - Be shaped by early, proportionate and effective engagement between plan-makers and communities, local organisations, businesses, infrastructure providers and operators and statutory consultees; - Contain policies that are clearly written and unambiguous, so it is evident how a decision maker should react to development proposals; - Be accessible through the use of digital tools to assist public involvement and policy presentation; and - Serve a clear purpose, avoiding unnecessary duplication of policies that apply to a particular area".

-3.12 The NPPF requires local planning authorities to set out the strategic priorities for the area in the Local Plan.
-This should include strategic policies to deliver:

-- "Housing (including affordable housing), employment, retail, leisure and other commercial development; - Infrastructure for transport, telecommunications, security, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat);
+- 3.11 The NPPF sets out information about the purposes of local plan-making, stating that plans should: - "Be prepared with the objective of contributing to the achievement of sustainable development; - Be prepared positively, in a way that is aspirational but deliverable; - Be shaped by early, proportionate and effective engagement between plan-makers and communities, local organisations, businesses, infrastructure providers and operators and statutory consultees; - Contain policies that are clearly written and unambiguous, so it is evident how a decision maker should react to development proposals; - Be accessible through the use of digital tools to assist public involvement and policy presentation; and - Serve a clear purpose, avoiding unnecessary duplication of policies that apply to a particular area". - 3.12 The NPPF requires local planning authorities to set out the strategic priorities for the area in the Local Plan.
+This should include strategic policies to deliver: - "Housing (including affordable housing), employment, retail, leisure and other commercial development; - Infrastructure for transport, telecommunications, security, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat);

-- Community facilities (such as health, education and cultural infrastructure); and. - Conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaptation."

-3.13 The NPPF also promotes well-designed places and development, and plans should "at the most appropriate level, set out a clear design vision and expectations."

-3.14 Non-strategic policies should be used by local planning authorities and communities to set out more detailed policies for specific areas, neighbourhoods or types of development, including qualitative aspects such as design of places, landscapes, and development.

-3.15 The NPPF also states that:
+- Community facilities (such as health, education and cultural infrastructure); and. - Conservation and enhancement of the natural, built and historic environment, including landscapes and green infrastructure, and planning measures to address climate change mitigation and adaptation." - 3.13 Larger scale developments such as new settlements or significant extensions to existing villages and towns are required by the NPPF to be guided by policies set within a vision that looks at least 30 years ahead.
+The need for policies to be reflective of this longer time period is to take account of the likely timescale for delivery. - 3.14 The Framework places a focus on making 'beautiful' and 'sustainable' places.
+The use of plans, design policy, guidance and codes is encouraged.
+The NPPF specifically promotes well-designed places and development, and plans should "at the most appropriate level, set out a clear design vision and expectations."
+The important contribution that trees make to the character and quality of urban environments is also emphasised in the Framework.
+Planning policies and decisions should ensure that new streets are tree-lined and that opportunities are taken to incorporate trees elsewhere in developments.
+The long-term maintenance of newly planted trees and existing trees is to be ensured through the requirement for appropriate measures at developments. - 3.15 Non-strategic policies should be used by local planning authorities and communities to set out more detailed policies for specific areas, neighbourhoods or types of development, including qualitative aspects such as design of places, landscapes, and development. - 3.16 The NPPF also states that: